How to implant a causal $\Theta$ function into a tachyon field operator, or why tachyons do not violate causality: Introduction

-As ``toy" models, the Lorentz-covariant quantum field models of scalar tachyons were considered in ref. \cite{ttheor}.
-They are based on Lorentz-invariant Lagrangians with spontaneously broken Lorentz symmetry, so the Lorentz invariance violation appears to be restricted to the tachyon sector only, affecting the asymptotic tachyon states and leaving the sector of ordinary particles within the Standard Model untouched, at least up to possible small radiative corrections.
+However all individual components of an infinite-dimensional wave equation must satisfy the Klein-Gordon equation.
+Therefore the whole argumentation below concerning the introduction of the causal $\Theta$-function into the tachyon field operator and its applications would be also valid for infinite-dimensional tachyon models.}.
+They are based on Lorentz-invariant Lagrangians with spontaneously broken Lorentz symmetry, so the Lorentz invariance violation appears to be restricted to the tachyon sector only, affecting the asymptotic tachyon states and leaving the sector of ordinary particles within the Standard Model untouched, at least up to presumably small radiative corrections.
 The basic element of those tachyon models is the Lorentz-covariant causal $\Theta$-function, required by the boundary condition (1.1), which ensures the causal behaviour of tachyonic fields and, subsequently, the other gains of the models.
 For example, the Hermitian tachyon field operator with this $\Theta$-function, $\Theta(ku)$, reads as follows:

 where $k$ is a tachyon four-momentum, $a(k), a^+(k)$ are annihilation and creation operators with bosonic commutation rules, annihilating or creating tachyonic states with 4-momentum $k$, and $\mu$ is a tachyon mass parameter.
 As can be seen, the expression (1.2) is explicitly Lorentz-covariant.
 This covariance includes the invariant meaning of the creation and annihilation operators defined in the preferred frame; thus, for example, an annihilation operator $a(k)$ remains an annihilation operator $a(k^\prime)$ in the boosted frame, even if the zero component of $k^\prime$ may become negative.
-This is because the one-sheeted tachyon mass-shell hyperboloid is divided by the covariant boundary $\Theta(ku)$ into two parts separated in an invariant way.
-This results, in particular, in a possibility of the standard operator definition of the invariant vacuum state $|0>$ via the annihilation operators $a(k)$, $a(k)|0> = 0$ for all $k$ such that $|{\bf k}| > \mu$, because the field Hamiltonian turns out to be bounded from below in any reference frame.
-For example, in the frames moving along the tachyon velocity these boundaries (i.e. the boundaries of the tachyon vacuum) are given by expressions